psf/black/README.md

 * Python grammar pickle caches are stored with the formatting caches, making *Black* work in environments where site-packages is not user-writable (#192)

+* *Black* now enforces a PEP 257 empty line after a class-level docstring (and/or fields) and the first method

 * fixed invalid code produced when standalone comments were present in a trailer that was omitted from line splitting on a large expression (#237)